Kapendev/deetween/README.md

 # 📽 Deetween

 A cool animation library for the D programming language.
-Deetween is a single-file library designed to provide a simple foundation for creating more complex animation systems.
+Deetween is a single-file library designed to provide a simple foundation for creating complex animation systems.

 ## Types